Real estate

 The credit check of the buyer ensures that they can actually pay the purchase price.
 Request a credit report and a financing confirmation from their bank.

-What should a watertight purchase contract include?
+What should a watertight purchase agreement include?

 Why is a handover protocol important?